We are encouraging people who use Android smartphones to join our research project seeking to improve mobile phone services.

 More and more people are using their smartphones for diverse, demanding applications.
 Activities such as streaming music or video calls can put strain on mobile networks, and we want to better understand how current trends are likely to affect future demands.

 Our research aims to build an independent benchmark for both consumers and industry.
-It will help mobile customers to make purchasing and switching decisions, and will be used to enhance our mobile coverage maps and consumer research.

 The data collected by the app - such as app use, voice call reliability, signal strength, location and data speeds - is anonymised and collated to build a nationally-representative dataset.
 Ofcom will then analyse all the data and publish the findings in spring 2018.